MicrosoftDocs/quantum-docs/articles/user-guide/how-to-work-with-qsharp-projects.md

 }
 ```

 - For GitHub dependencies, "ref" refers to a GitHub [refspec](https://git-scm.com/book/en/v2/Git-Internals-The-Refspec).
-However, Microsoft recommends always using a commit hash.
+Microsoft recommends always using a commit hash, so you can rely on a specific version of your dependency.
-- The "path" property is optional for GitHub dependencies.

 ### Using the export statement